 You should also ensure that your containers and bags are securely closed after use and before being packed for transport to avoid leakage.
 There are things more annoying and frustrating than discovering leaked flour or olive oil all over your container... and beyond, but not many!

-Listed below are the items we typically have packed in our food pantry - all you need to do is start creating your own preferred ingredient list and a list of camping recipes that you all love and that are possible using the equipment above.
+Listed below are products we typically have packed in our food pantry - all you need to do is start creating your own preferred ingredient list and a list of recipes that you all love and that are possible using the equipment above.

-Here are the food items that we include in our long-life camping food pantry:
+Here are the food items that we include in our long-life food pantry:

 Herbs and spices